 Cassie Marie McDonagh first joined The Traveller Movement in 2009 as a support officer.
 She returned to TM in 2017 where her work now focuses on Hate crime.
 Cassie Marie is a Traveller woman and has experienced racism and discrimination first hand and so is passionate about empowering the GRT community.
 Cassie cares passionately about promoting GRT History in schools and campaigns for its inclusion in the national curriculum.
 Cassie is also a very proud mother of a beautiful little girl.

 Jenni has a PhD in sociology, where she studied the well-being of housed Gypsies and Travellers in England and Finnish Roma in Finland (available from: epublications.uef.fi).
 In addition to working at TM, Jenni is doing her post-doctoral research about ‘home’, and is a Research Fellow at Buckinghamshire New University and occasionally at Greenwich University, working on research projects involving Gypsy, Traveller and migrant Roma issues.
 For the last five years Jenni has assisted Professor Margaret Greenfields and IDRICS in several research projects, and co-written national and international seminar reports.
 In her free-time Jenni fosters cats, plays football and enjoys going to rock, metal and punk concerts.

-Jim Davies is the Legal Development Manager.
-He has worked alongside the TM for a number of years in his previous role as Director of the Gypsy Roma Traveller Police Association, which he cofounded in 2014.
-His main interest and focus is on dismantling the societal barriers that exist for the Romani and Traveller people that prevent them from accessing the same equality of opportunity and quality of life that the majority of the population have access to.
+Jim Davies is a strategic adviser to the Traveller Movement.
+He has worked alongside the TM for a number of years in his previous role as Director of the Gypsy Roma Traveller Police Association, which he co-founded in 2014.
+His main interest and focus is on dismantling the societal barriers that exist for the Romany and Traveller people that prevent them from accessing the same equality of opportunity and quality of life that the majority of the population have access to.